ManasMadan/invoice-suite/Readme.md

 - Firebase Integration
   We have harnessed Firebase's real-time database capabilities to provide secure and scalable data storage, ensuring the integrity of critical financial information.

-- Cloud Storage
-  The inclusion of cloud storage facilitates the safekeeping of essential documents and data, ensuring accessibility from anywhere and at any time.

 - Export Functionality
   Our system allows users to export billing and invoicing data effortlessly in HTML format, streamlining data sharing and reporting processes.